 Q: Is there kosher dining on campus?

 A: Many students enjoy Pax et Lox, a certified glatt kosher deli located on the lower level of the Campus Center that offers made-to-order sandwiches and other delicious food that can be purchased for take-out Monday through Thursday.
 Meal Plan holders can use one swipe in the deli followed by another swipe to make one visit to Carmichael or Dewick dining halls during the meal period.
 In addition, all food served at Tufts Hillel events is kosher.
-Each Friday night and Saturday afternoon, great kosher meals are prepared in the Granoff Family Hillel Center kitchens, which are under the supervision of the Rabbinical Council of New England (known locally as The Vaad).
+Each Friday night and Saturday afternoon, great kosher meals are prepared in the Granoff Family Hillel Center kitchens, which are under the supervision of student Kashrut Supervisors and Rabbi Jeffrey Summit.
 Tufts Hillel and Tufts Dining Services are always open to exploring options and accommodating special needs whenever possible.

 Q: What is Shabbat like at Tufts?